Cringley House

 Cringley House (also known as Skeldale House) is an historic building in the English village of Askrigg, North Yorkshire.
-Standing on the south side of Market Place, it was built in the early-to-mid 19th century, and is now a Grade II listed building.
+Standing on the south side of Market Place, it was built in the early-to-mid-19th century, and is now a Grade II listed building.
 Its railings are also of listed status.

 It became known as "Skeldale House" after its use as the exterior of the Darrowby veterinary surgery of Siegfried Farnon and James Herriot in the original BBC television series All Creatures Great and Small.
 The real Skeldale House, where Herriot worked, is on Kirkgate in Thirsk.
-The building now offers seven luxury holiday apartments and studios, called Skeldale House by Maison Parfaite.

 Peter Davison, who played Siegfried Farnon's younger brother and fellow vet Tristan in said television series, recalled its owners in the 1970s and 1980s: "[It was] owned by Olive Turner and her husband Charles, who welcomed us with open arms from the first day of filming.
 Although we never shot any interior scenes there, it was often used for make-up and costume and, while relaxing between takes, they would make us tea and coffee and show us pictures of their children.
 The couple even appeared as extras in a couple of scenes."

 An early occupant, in the 1920s was Billy Banks, whose family ran the grocer's shop and the animal feed store in Askrigg.
 In the late 20th century and early 21st, it was used as a care home and a housing association.

+The building now offers seven luxury holiday apartments and studios, called Skeldale House by Maison Parfaite.